pegasys-fi/docs/docs/concepts/governance/05-adversarial-circumstances.md

 No mechanism explicitly prevents this type of scenario, but market forces disincentivize it.

-Because the treasury is comprised of UNI tokens exclusively, the market would react appropriately if a vote were to pass that would jeopardize the economic viability of Uniswap Governance and the UNI token.
+Because the treasury is comprised of UNI tokens exclusively, the market would react appropriately if a vote were to pass that would jeopardize the economic viability of Pegasys Governance and the UNI token.
 By the time the vote would pass, UNI's price would have fallen so low as to make the attack fruitless.

 UNI acting as the only asset of the governance treasury disincentivizes this form of bad faith voting.
-Uniswap Governance may choose in the future to diversify governance assets.
+Pegasys Governance may choose in the future to diversify governance assets.
 While there are many benefits to this path, some fringe possibilities such as incentivized bad faith voting may appear.